-From October 8, Erarta presents a solo exhibition by Dmitry Margolin.
+From October 8 Erarta presented a solo exhibition by Dmitry Margolin

 Being fascinated by painting and given the ability to see things invisible to the others, artist is akin to a visionist.
 The nature of such penetrating vision implies the disintegration of cause-and-effect relations: subject is no longer just an image-symbol, fixed in language and consciousness; it transforms into something else.
 The years of apprenticeship and creative experience testify that Dmitry Margolin have mastered all the technical intricacies to perfection.
 Nevertheless he chooses to follow the path of simplifying his artistic language.